No. 12 Mississippi shuts down rival Mississippi State 17-7 to win Battle for the Golden Egg

 BIG PICTURE

 Ole Miss won 10 regular-season games for the second time in three years.
-Before the arrival of coach Lane Kiffin, the Rebels never had a 10-win regular season.
+Before the arrival of Kiffin, the Rebels never had a 10-win regular season.

-Mississippi State finished a tumultuous year dating back to December 2022.
-Bulldogs coach Mike Leach died shortly after the 2022 regular season, and the school fired new coach Zach Arnett this year before finishing 5-7.
+Mississippi State finished a tumultuous year dating back to the death of coach Mike Leach shortly after the 2022 regular season.

 UP NEXT